 How can you spend that time with your kids in meaningful ways?

-At Watermark, we often talk about a parenting framework of “model, train, pray, and trust.”
+At Watermark, we sometimes talk about a parenting framework of “model, train, pray, and trust.”
 You can disciple your kids by:

 - Modeling your faith in how you live out your own life.

 - Training them by teaching them truth from God’s Word.

 - Praying for them (and with them) at all times.

 - Trusting God with the outcome, no matter what.

 As you can hopefully see, discipleship does not have to be complicated; it has a lot to do with just continually learning and growing in your own faith and passing that on to your children.
 It’s about being faithful yourself as you spend time with your kids.

 Plus, all time with your kids can be meaningful.
 It’s been said that children spell love “T-I-M-E.” Children are notoriously bad at spelling, but you get the point.
 By spending time with your kids, you show them that they are loved.
 And feeling secure in a parent’s love can help children gain a better understanding of God’s love for them.
 Spending time with your kids also helps you get to know them better, so that you fully understand their unique personalities and know how to best teach them, correct them, and show your love to them.

 Whether you have kids at home or not, each of us has a “shot clock” on our own lives.
 We don’t know what tomorrow holds (James 4:13-15), so we don’t know exactly how much time we have left.
 We do know that this life is relatively short, whereas eternity is really, really long.
 Use your days wisely (Psalm 90:12) by investing in things—in people—that will matter in eternity.

 Want to become a better parent?
 We want to help.
 As part of Watermark’s effort to strengthen families, we are hosting an Uncommon Parenting Conference on November 10 – 11, 2023.
 You can learn more about the event and reserve your spot here.